Zheltuga Republic: Growing community

 Important decisions within the community were undertaken by miners' meetings called Orlinoe poe at the central field of Orlovo pole (Eagle Field).
 The main street within the settlement was named Millionaia street.
 There were ten leaders important in Zheltuga at any given time, elected from their own districts.
 Zheltuga had five districts (four Russian, one Chinese), each represented by two foremen.
 Once it was established that the settlement was relatively safe from Chinese attack, the leaders of Zheltuga decided to bring order to the community.
 A black-and-yellow flag was created, symbolizing the land and the gold.
 The miners established a law between them, written down in a "statute" of twenty clauses, mainly focused on the distribution of punishment.
 A court of law as well as a law enforcement agency was set up, responsible for harshly enforcing order within the settlement.
 These laws were heavily enforced from their promulgation to the creation of a semblance of order within the settlement.
 The leaders of Zheltuga came and went quickly, reflecting the state of the community as one in constant flux.
 During this time, the community was led by a man referred to as "Adolf Karlovich Fass", a secretive man who was arrested in March 1885 in Ignashino and identified as an Italian by the name of Karl Fassi.
-(Note: May also have been the Austro-Hungarian subject Karl Johann Fasse, the Slovakian (at the time, also a part of Austria-Hungary) Karl Karlovich Ivanovich, Karl Karlovich Fosse of Trieste, Adolf Karlovich Fass of Bohemia, or the Rusyn Karl Karlovich Ivanko.)
+(Note: May also have been the Austro-Hungarian subject Karl Johann Fasse, the Slovak (at the time, also a part of Austria-Hungary) Karl Karlovich Ivanovich, Karl Karlovich Fosse of Trieste, Adolf Karlovich Fass of Bohemia, or the Rusyn Karl Karlovich Ivanko.)
 Following Fassi, leadership may have been taken over from him by a telegrapher by the name of Sakharov.
 One of the last leaders of Zheltuga was a lawyer by the name of Pavel P. Prokunin, who was related to the House of Golitsyn.
 After having been deposed by the miners, Prokunin gave his account of Zheltuga to a local historian in Blagoveshchensk.
 The President of the Republic received 400 rubles a month, (Note: Sources differ – some say that the President received 1,000 rubles per month.) while the ten foremen received 200 rubles.